What is NVOCC and its Importance in the Shipping Industry?

 What is NVOCC and its Importance in the Shipping Industry

-What is NVOCC?
+What is NVOCC in shipping?

 Here's how they work: